• Skip to primary navigation

 Coconut Clusters

-Delicious and decadent, these coconut clusters are made with unsweetened coconut flakes and dark chocolate.
+These decadent coconut clusters are made with unsweetened coconut flakes and dark chocolate.
+They're ready in less than 30 minutes!

 Three coconut clusters served on a white plate.